gpbl/react-day-picker/website/docs/guides/input-fields.md

 ## Example: Time Selection

-DayPicker can also be used alongside a time input field.
-The time can be directly added to the selected Date.
+DayPicker can also be used alongside a time input field, by setting the time to the selected date.

 ```include-example
 input-time